rabbitmq/rabbitmq-website/site/stomp.md

     Hello World!

-This frame creates a temporary queue (with a generated name) that is private to the session.
+This frame creates a temporary queue (with a generated name) that is private to the session and automatically subscribes to that queue.
 A different session that uses `reply-to:/temp-queue/foo` will have a new, distinct queue created.

-The `/temp-queue/` destination is **not** the name of the destination that the receiving client uses when sending the reply.
+The `/temp-queue/` destination is ***not*** the name of the destination that the receiving client uses when sending the reply.
 Instead, the receiving client can obtain the (real) reply destination queue name from the `reply-to` header of the `MESSAGE` frame.
 This reply